deepababy91/Project02/readme.md

 2)Overview/description of the project:
 This is my second project for the Web development bootcamp.
-This is a Giphy search website.Users are able to type in a search phrase,clicked submit , and the site will query the Giphy API based off the search that the user has entered After clicking on the search button, they can see the related gifs returned
+This is a Giphy search website.Users are able to type in a search phrase,clicked submit , and the site will query the Giphy API based off the search that the user has entered.
+After clicking on the search button, they can see the related gifs returned.

 3)Details on how to use it or what functionality is offered:
 There is a navigation bar aligned to the sides of the header with multiple links.